Your capacity to achieve is not a fixed trait. It is a formula with variables you already manage — whether you name them or not:

 Your check: List every recurring commitment that requires coordination with another person.
 For each one, ask: does this produce more value than it costs in processing power?
 Cut or restructure the ones that do not.
 This is not ruthlessness — it is protecting your capacity for the commitments that actually matter.

 This is where the era you are building in changes everything.
-With a 1,000x drop in AI inference cost over two years and 84% of knowledge workers using AI daily, individual capacity amplification is at a level that did not exist five years ago.
+With a ~280× drop in AI inference cost over 18 months for GPT-3.5-equivalent capability (Stanford HAI 2026) and 75% of knowledge workers now using AI at work (Microsoft Work Trend Index, 2026), individual capacity amplification is at a level that did not exist five years ago.

 But amplification is neutral.
-Supertechnology amplifies whatever you already are.
+Supertechnology amplifies whatever you already are — and Anthropic's Economic Index (early 2026) confirms this empirically: experienced users automate tasks significantly more successfully than newcomers, while the METR RCT (July 2025) found experienced developers using Cursor + Claude were 19% slower on complex codebases while believing they were 20% faster.
 If your integrated processing power is high and your coordination costs are managed, supertechnology makes you dramatically more capable.
-If you are fragmented and overcommitted, it accelerates your fragmentation.
+If you are fragmented and overcommitted, it accelerates your fragmentation — invisibly, since your perception of speed drifts away from your actual output.

 This is why the Genius process comes before the tools.
 Get your cycle running first.
 Then layer in supertechnology and watch the amplification compound.
-The builders who skip this — who chase tools before establishing their cycle — end up with 84% AI adoption and the same scattered output.
-Only 29% trust what AI produces, and that trust gap exists because the human side of the equation was never calibrated.
+The builders who skip this — who chase tools before establishing their cycle — end up with high adoption and scattered output: only 16% of AI-using knowledge workers are "Frontier Professionals" producing outsized returns (Microsoft 2026), and only 32% of Americans trust AI overall (Edelman 2026).
+That gap exists because the human side of the equation was never calibrated.

 There is a second formula nested inside the first: